-'The Edge Of Seventeen' Is The Teen Angst Movie We've Been Waiting For
+'The Edge Of 17' Is The Best Teen Movie In Years

 Over the last few decades, the term "teen movie" has taken on a not-so-flattering connotation.
 Long gone are the days of John Hughes dialogue and Molly Ringwald heroines — the teen films of today tend to either be broad, sex-driven comedies or too-quirky-for-their-own-good romances.
 It's been frustrating to see how many of these movies have fallen flat, when the coming-of-age genre is so ripe for heartfelt stories and compelling protagonists.
 Yet in the last few years, a handful of films have come out that've defied cliches to be true "teen movie" gems: The Perks of Being A Wallflower, The Spectacular Now, and, now, The Edge of Seventeen , a new dramedy that feels like the teen coming-of-age story audiences have been waiting to get for years.